gonzispina/go-solid/S/README.md

 is not coupled with the _json_ package either, and changes in one of them probably won't have repercussions in the other.

-Stretching the packages to be as small as possible and then combining the to build a bigger model is what this principle is about.
+Stretching the packages to be as atomic as they can be is what this principle is about in go.

 ### Examples